Creuna-Oslo/prop-types-csharp/README.md

 Having a bunch of `propTypesMeta` scattered all around your production code might not be what you want.
 To solve this issue, a Babel plugin is included which, if enabled, will strip all instances of `ComponentName.propTypesMeta` or `static propTypesMeta` when building with Webpack.

+**IMPORTANT**

+`@creuna/prop-types-csharp/babel-plugin` needs to be the first plugin to run on your code.
+If other plugins have transformed the code first, we can't guarantee that it will work like expected.

 **.babelrc**:

 ```json